bowers/bowers.github.io/_posts/2021-6-16-Azure-Monitor-Agent.md

 ---
 layout: post
-title: Using the New Azure Monitor Agent to Collect OS Metrics from Ubuntu Pro
+title: Using the Azure Monitor Agent to see OS metrics on Ubuntu Pro
 ---
 This post describes how to use the Azure Monitor Agent to collect OS-level metrics from a Linux VM on Azure.

-The [Azure Monitor Agent went GA in June of 2021](https://azure.microsoft.com/en-us/updates/azure-monitor-agent-and-data-collection-rules-now-generally-available/), and can be used to collect detailed metrics from inside the OS, like memory utilization.
-However, there's a limitation that the agent can't yet send data into Azure Monitor Metrics when using Linux.
-You can, however, send the data to Azure Monitor Logs, and view or query the metrics there.
-This blog shows how to configure the Azure Monitor Agent and the Data Collection Rules on a VM using Ubuntu Pro.
+The [Azure Monitor Agent went GA in June of 2021](https://azure.microsoft.com/en-us/updates/azure-monitor-agent-and-data-collection-rules-now-generally-available/).
+This agent can collect detailed metrics from inside the OS, like memory utilization.
+Currently there's a limitation that these metrics can't be viewed in Azure Monitor Metrics when using Linux.
+However, you can view and query the metrics in Azure Monitor Logs today, as described below using Ubuntu Pro.

 ## 1. Create an Ubuntu Pro VM with system-managed identity
 * From the Azure Portal home screen, open the "Virtual machines" page, then click Create, and select Virtual Machine.